dbb789/Infuse/README.md

 Infuse is designed with a number of goals;
  - To be simple as possible - a simple API, clearly-defined behaviour, no intrusive editor extensions, and no dependencies other than Unity.

- - To interoperate easily with idiomatic Unity projects - allows Infuse to be retrofitted to existing projects and allows developers to choose how they design their own software.
+ - To interoperate easily with idiomatic Unity projects - allows Infuse to be retrofitted to existing projects without heavy refactoring and doesn't force a project to be designed in a particular way.

  - Interoperate with Unity itself - adding or removing MonoBehaviours in play mode shouldn't guarantee a spew of errors in the console.

  - No requirement to use serialization to reference components - this avoids broken references between scenes/prefabs and keeps dependencies as hidden implementation details, rather than properties that are exposed to the inspector.
+This also means that game designers aren't forced to manage implementation details when building prefabs or making changes to a scene.

- - No requirements to use base classes - other existing frameworks already require that certain components extend existing base classes, so of course this would immediately introduce a potential incompatibility.
-This can potentially also force the use of base classes where a dependency on Infuse would otherwise be unnecessary.
+ - No requirement to use base classes - other existing frameworks already require that certain components extend base classes, so this avoids a potential incompatibility.
+This also avoids forcing the use of base classes where a dependency on Infuse would otherwise be unnecessary.

 ## Basic Usage Example